AdaCore/training_material/courses/spark_for_ada_programmers/labs/14_state_abstraction.lab.rst

 Dependency Contracts
 ----------------------

-- Update the data dependency and flow dependency contracts to use :code:`The_State`
+- Update the data dependency and flow dependency contracts to use :ada:`The_State`

 - Run :toolname:`GNATprove` in flow analysis mode

-  + There should be no check messages, only a warning: :command:`no procedure exists that can initialize abstract state "Basics.State"`
+  + There should be no check messages, only a warning: :command:`no procedure exists that can initialize abstract state`

-- Add a procedure :code:`Init_The_State` that initializes all of the state
+- Add a procedure :ada:`Init_The_State` that initializes all of the state

-  + The body of this procedure can simply call :code:`Init_The_Rec` and :code:`Init_The_Table`
+  + The body of this procedure can simply call :ada:`Init_The_Rec` and :ada:`Init_The_Table`
   + Do you understand how :toolname:`GNATprove` checks that this is correct?